Loading

 Finally, the texturing step is the part where color and detail are added to the model.

 I mainly did this with Photoshop and Krita, hand drawing details with an external drawing tablet.
+This is something I have the least experience with and enjoyed practicing.

 The real fun stuff for me though came with baking.
 Baking is when you have software calculate complicated things such as lighting and reflections and then save the ways that lighting interacts with your model as a texture.
 That way, those complicated calculations don't have to be made again in the future and your texture looks a lot more dynamic.